knightvertrag/VCS/resources/new.md

    Keep in mind that `/.imperium` **has** to added to the file for it to work correctly.

 4. Now we move on to the `.imperium` folder and start populating it.
-5. Create two files called `.commit.log` and `add.log`.
+5. Create two files called `commit.log` and `add.log`.
 These will be used to keep track of the commits and the add cache.

 Finally print a success statement.